VenusProtocol/venus-protocol-documentation/oracles/bound-validator.md

 ## Introduction

-This contracts is used to validate prices from two different sources.
-We need to set upper and lower bound ratios config for each vToken in this contract.
+The BoundValidator contract is used to validate prices fetched from two different sources.
+Each vToken has an upper and lower bound ratio set in the  config.
+In order for a price to be valid it must fall within this range of the validator price.

 ## Solidity API